fluxcd/flux/site/introduction.md

 goal is to provide a sustainable model for maintaining and improving an application.

-Weave Flux is a tool that automates the deployment of containers to Kubernetes.
+Flux is a tool that automates the deployment of containers to Kubernetes.
 It fills the automation void that exists between building and monitoring.